Quick Answer

 Ground Insulation

-This is where most people fail.
+Here’s where most people fail, and it’s the mistake that drives me crazy because it’s so easy to fix.
 You lose more heat downward through conduction than upward through convection.
 Cold ground is relentless.
-Sleeping directly on frozen or wet soil will make you hypothermic regardless of how good your roof is.
+Sleep directly on frozen or wet soil and you’ll be hypothermic regardless of how gorgeous your roof is.

 How to Build a Shelter With No Tools

-Breaking branches: Don’t try to snap thick limbs with your hands — you’ll exhaust yourself.
+Breaking branches: Don’t try to snap thick limbs with your hands — you’ll exhaust yourself and probably hurt something.
 Instead, wedge a branch into a fork in a tree trunk and lever it until it breaks.
 For thinner branches, step on them near the base.
-Anything thicker than your wrist, find it already fallen.
+Anything thicker than your wrist?
+Find it already on the ground.

 Improvised cordage: Strip flexible inner bark from dead branches, or pull long strands from grapevines, willow shoots, or roots.
-These won’t hold like paracord, but they’ll secure a ridgepole long enough to finish your shelter.
+These won’t hold like paracord, but they’ll secure a ridgepole long enough to get your shelter built.

-Improvised hammering: Use a fist-sized rock to pound stakes or drive forked supports into the ground.
+Improvised hammering: A fist-sized rock works fine for pounding stakes or driving forked supports into the ground.
+Nothing elegant about it, but it works.

 Using Fire to Heat Your Shelter Safely